 You don't need to volunteer future maternity leave plans, but you must answer honestly if asked directly.
 Some lenders ask about planned career breaks during the application process.

-How long after returning to work should you wait before applying?
+How long after returning to work should maternity leave borrowers wait before applying?

 If you've already returned to work, most lenders prefer 3-6 months of current payslips to confirm your ongoing employment.
 However, if you have a strong return-to-work letter, you may not need to wait at all.

-Can Centrelink payments count as income for a home loan?
+Can Centrelink payments count as income for a maternity leave home loan?

 Some lenders will include Parenting Payment as income, typically requiring a 6-month payment history and evidence the payments will continue.
 Family Tax Benefit is generally not counted as income by most lenders.